greenplum-db/gpbackup-s3-plugin/CONTRIBUTING.md

 * Try and follow similar coding styles as found throughout the code base.
 * Make commits as logical units for ease of reviewing.
-* Rebase with master often to stay in sync with upstream.
+* Rebase with main often to stay in sync with upstream.
 * Add new tests to cover your code.
 We use [Ginkgo](http://onsi.github.io/ginkgo/) and [Gomega](https://onsi.github.io/gomega/) for testing.